-We show that in normal times informed agents' edge is constant over time.
+We show that in normal times, when shocks are modeled as being independently distributed from the same known distribution, informed agents' edge is constant over time.
 For example, normal times shocks may come in the form of earnings announcements: sophisticated traders are better able to understand the long run implications of such shocks, and uninformed retail traders can learn about them more slowly by observing how the market reacts to such news.
 When this is the case, informed traders are always one step ahead of uninformed traders, and their edge is high and constant, meaning that partial equilibrium thinkers neglect a small source of price variation, thus leading to weak departures from rationality, as when Soros' notion of "near equilibrium" conditions are satisfied.

-This is no longer true following a Kindleberger-type displacement, when the informational edge becomes time-varying.
+This is no longer true following a Kindleberger-type displacement, which we model as a positive and uncertain shift to the mean of the distribution from which shocks are drawn, and after which the informational edge of informed traders becomes time-varying.
 Specifically, displacements are "something new under the sun," and the implications of such shocks for long term outcomes can be learnt only gradually over time.
-These shocks wipe out much of informed agents' edge as not even the most informed of informed agents are able to immediately grasp the full long-term implications of such events.
+Examples include technological revolutions, such as the railroads in the 1840s, the radio and automobiles in the 1920s, and the internet in the 1990s, or financial innovations such as securitization prior to the 2008 financial crisis.
+These shocks wipe out much of informed agents' edge as not even the most informed of informed agents are able to immediately grasp the full long-term implications of such events (Pástor and Veronesi 2009).
 This leads informed agents to trade less aggressively, and to a rise in the influence on prices of uninformed traders' beliefs.
 Partial equilibrium thinkers then neglect a greater source of price variation, leading to a stronger bias.
-This contributes to fuelling the strength of the feedback between prices and beliefs, allowing both to accelerate away from fundamentals, as "far-from equilibrium" conditions take over in determining equilibrium dynamics.
+These forces contribute to fuelling the strength of the feedback between prices and beliefs, allowing both to accelerate away from fundamentals, as "far-from equilibrium" conditions take over in determining equilibrium dynamics.
 As informed traders learn more about the displacement over time, they regain their edge, leading to a gradual fall in the degree of extrapolation, and in the strength of the feedback effect.
 When the feedback effect runs out of steam, the bubble bursts, and prices and beliefs converge back towards fundamentals.
-The exact shape of the bubble then depends on the speed with which informed
+The exact shape of the bubble then depends on the speed with which informed traders learn more about the displacement.